 The residence at 7 Rideau Gate was built about 150 years ago by a prosperous Ottawa businessman.
-In its time, it has been home to some of Ottawa’s most historic families.
+It has been home to some of the most prominent families in Ottawa’s history.

 The new owner was Philemon Wetherall Wright, the grandson of pioneers and a post office clerk.
 Wright’s wife, Sarah Slater, was also descended from early settlers, and the family was part of an emerging, home-grown “aristocracy” in the Ottawa area.
 The Wrights called their new house “Edgewood,” which gives some sense of how close the wilderness came to the city in those days.
 They remained at Edgewood for only three years, and the house remained vacant for some years after their departure.